-9.2 BRIEFING SCHEDULE.
+9.3 BRIEFING SCHEDULE.

-After service of an answer by the Secretary, claimant will have thirty (30) days within which to file his brief.
-The Secretary must then submit a brief within thirty (30) days after receipt of claimant's brief.
-Within seven (7) days after receiving the Secretary's brief, claimant may submit a reply brief if so desired.
+After service of an answer by the Commissioner, claimant will have thirty (30) days within which to file his brief.
+The Commissioner must then submit a brief within thirty (30) days after receipt of claimant's brief.
+Within fourteen (14) days after receiving the Commissioner's brief, claimant may submit a reply brief if so desired.

-9.3 EXTENSIONS OF TIME.
+9.4 EXTENSIONS OF TIME.

-The Clerk of court and his deputy clerks are authorized to grant one (1) extension of time for filing briefs in social security appeals.
-The party seeking the extension must make his request in writing with a copy to opposing counsel.
+The Clerk of court and deputy clerks are authorized to grant one (1) extension of time for filing briefs in social security appeals.
+The party seeking the extension must make this request in writing with a copy to opposing counsel.
 Reasonable requests for extensions of time will be granted.
 If either party needs any additional extensions of time for filing briefs, they must make their request by way of a motion to the court.

-9.4PROCEDURES FOR APPLYING FOR ATTORNEY'S FEES UNDER 42 U.S.C.§§ 406(b) AND 1383(d)(2).
+9.5 PROCEDURES FOR APPLYING FOR ATTORNEY'S FEES UNDER 42 U.S.C. §§ 406(b) AND 1383(d)(2).

-- A. If the plaintiffs attorney seeks attorney's fees under 42 U.S.C. §§ 406(b) or 1383(d)(2) he or she must file a motion for approval of such fees no later than thirty (30) days after the date of the Social Security letter sent to the plaintiff's counsel of record at the conclusion of the Agency's past-due benefit calculation stating the amount withheld for attorney's fees. - B. The defendant's response, if any, shall be filed no later than thirty (30) days after the plaintiff's attorney serves the motion on the defendant. - C. Plaintiff shall file any reply within ten (10) days of service of defendant's response.
+A. If the plaintiff's attorney seeks attorney's fees under 42 U.S.C. §§ 406(b) or 1383(d)(2) a motion for approval of such fees must be filed no later than thirty (30) days after the date of the Social Security letter sent to the plaintiff's counsel of record at the conclusion of the Agency's past-due benefit calculation stating the amount withheld for attorney's fees.

+- B. The defendant's response, if any, shall be filed no later than thirty (30) days after the plaintiff's attorney serves the motion on the defendant. - C. Plaintiff shall file any reply within ten (10) days of service of defendant's response.